alescuad/nyc-311-calls-analysis/README.md

 To get a detailed view at NYC's 311 calls.

 ### Description of the issues or opportunities the project will address:
 Allocation of resources is one of the primary issues that could be addressed by this study.
-Agencies who see higher traffic of open cases could benefit from acquiring more resources from their local government.
+For example, agencies who see higher traffic of open cases could benefit from acquiring more resources from their local government.

 ### Project Business or Organization Value:
 (state value here)